AmarDange/Game-Quiz/README.md

 ### Code

-### Content
+- The basic code used was taken from a youtube tutorial from Mithali with a bunch of alterations.
+- On the website of the w3schools I found a lot of information and codes for bugs and small changes to make.
+- Varies parts of the website were inspired by the love math walkthrough project from Code institute.

 ### Acknowledgements
-Thank you to anyone taking the time to view my third project.
-Special thanks to the Slack community and the below individuals:
+Thank you to anyone taking the time to view my second project.
+Special thanks to the Slack community.